pagopa/rtd-ms-transaction-filter/README.md

 Services hosted through Azure will require a subscription key, this can be configured using the property __rest-client.hpan.api.key__.

+For the list recovery service additional configurations are considered for extracting the resource through a compressed file (default setting for the exposed Azure enviroment), enabled through the property __rest-client.hpan.list.attemptExtraction__, the resource matching __rest-client.hpan.list.listFilePattern__ is considered to be a valid pan list file.

+Checksum validation for the recovered file is enabled through the property __rest-client.hpan.list.checksumValidation__, the resource checksum is extracted through the header configured with __checksumHeaderName__.

+Date validation for the recovered file is enabled through the property __rest-client.hpan.list.dateValidation__, the resource creation/update timestamp is extracted through the header configured with __dateValidationHeaderName__, and defined with the timestamp pattern defined in __rest-client.hpan.list.dateValidationPattern__, if enabled the execution date is compared with the recovered timestamp, if the difference exceeds 24 hours, an exception is thrown.

 If generating a keystore from the a .pfx file, use the following command to produce a JKS file:

 > keytool -importkeystore -srckeystore <PFX_FILE> -srcstoretype pkcs12 -destkeystore <JKS_FILE> -deststoretype JKS